Wundarr the Aquarian: Relaunch candidate

 In 2005, Marvel.com presented four characters to be relaunched.
 The Aquarian was one of these choices and took second place to Death's Head.
-Steve Gerber asked his fans on the Howard the Duck Yahoo!
+Gerber asked his fans on the Howard the Duck Yahoo!
 Group to vote against a revival of the character, since he would have neither creative control nor receive financial compensation from such a relaunch.

 Legal issues

-When Wundarr's first appearance was published, DC Comics claimed that Gerber had committed plagiarism (comics scholar Reed Tucker noted that "the line between homage and simply borrowing everything about Superman to meet (a) deadline (had been) blurred", to the extent that Wundarr even wore a blue-and-red unitard).
-Roy Thomas (Gerber's editor at the time) said that he had told Gerber prior to publication that the character would need to be changed, but that Gerber had not complied — and that as a result, Stan Lee considered firing Gerber.
-Ultimately, DC agreed to let Marvel continue using the character if sufficient changes were made to distinguish him from Superman (which, Gerber said in 2006, he had planned to do anyway).
+When Wundarr's first appearance was published, DC Comics claimed that Gerber had plagiarised Superman.
+Prior to publication, editor Roy Thomas told Gerber that the character would need to be changed.
+Gerber did not comply, with Stan Lee considering firing him.
+DC agreed to let Marvel continue using the character if sufficient changes were made to distinguish him from Superman, including changing his costume from red and blue to white.

 Fictional character biography

 Early years

-On a distant planet called Dakkam (whose name has been described as "ridiculously similar" to 'Daxam'), a Dakkamite scientist named Hektu (based on Jor-El) believes that his world will be destroyed when their sun goes nova.
-He and his wife, Soja have an infant son named Wundarr, whom they plan to save from their world's destruction.
-They place him aboard a ship that is able to maintain his life support as long as necessary, and then launch him into outer space.
-Hektu and Soja later make flight and are captured and executed by the Internal Security Force to prevent them from alarming the populace.
-It is later found out that Hektu's apocalyptic prediction was incorrect, and that he sent his son away for nothing.
+On a distant planet called Dakkam, scientist Hektu believes that his world will be destroyed when their sun goes nova.
+He and his wife Soja launch their young son Wundarr into space to save him before being killed by the Internal Security Force.
+It is later revealed that Hektu's apocalyptic prediction was incorrect, and that he sent his son away for nothing.

-In July 1951, Wundarr's ship is caught by Earth's gravitational pull, and passes through a layer of cosmic rays before entering Earth's atmosphere and crashing in a Florida swamp.
-An elderly couple known only as Maw and Paw observe the crash from their car.
-Paw considers checking out the crash site, but Maw insists that it might contain Martians or Communists and demands that he ignore it; thus, Wundarr remains in his ship for a number of years, growing to physical maturity, though retaining the mind of a child.
-Twenty years later, Man-Thing senses someone inside the rocket, and is compelled to free whatever is trapped inside.
-Man-Thing being the first creature Wundarr sees, he is convinced that this is his mother.
-Man-Thing, being emotionless, does not react to Wundarr's cravings for attention.
-He learns very quickly of his amazing strength and bests Man-Thing in battle.
-Man-Thing's continued attempts to be left alone result in Wundarr eventually deciding that Man-Thing is not his mother.